mirakc/mirakc/docs/docker.md

 Where:

 * VERSION
-  * master or version tags
+  * main or version tags
   * LATEST_VERSION points to the latest version tag
 * DISTRIBUTION
   * alpine